Governor-General of Chōsen

 The governor-general of Chōsen was established shortly after the Korean Empire was formally annexed by the Empire of Japan in the Japan–Korea Treaty of 1910 to replace the title of Resident-General.
 The governor-general of Chōsen was appointed from Tokyo and accountable to the emperor of Japan.
 The governor-general of Chōsen was responsible for the administrate ministry of the Chōsen regionin, including infrastructure, culture, justice, censorship, and the suppression of the Korean independence movement.

 The governor-general of Chōsen was seated in the General Government Building in Keijō after its completion in 1926.
+Pending its completion, the governor-general resided at Namsan.

 History

 After the annexation of Korea to Japan in 1910, the office of resident-general was replaced by that of governor-general.
 However, the position was unique in among Japan's external possessions, as the governor-general had sweeping plenipotentiary powers, and the position also entailed judicial oversight and some legislative powers.
 As of 1944, the governor-general did not command the Imperial Japanese Army or Imperial Japanese Navy units stationed in Chōsen.
-Given the powers and levels of responsibility, only ranking full generals in the Imperial Japanese Army were selected for the post, with the sole exception of retired admiral Saitō Makoto.
+Given the powers and levels of responsibility, only ranking full generals in the Imperial Japanese Army were selected for the post, with the sole exception of Viscount Saitō, a retired admiral.

 The governor-general of Chōsen had a police organisation, which may have been partly involved in having Korean women working as comfort women.

 After the Japanese defeat in World War II, the Korean Peninsula was administered by the Democratic People's Republic of Korea and the Republic of Korea.
-The governor-general building was demolished during administration of South Korean president Kim Yong-Sam on August 15, 1995.
+The governor-general building was demolished during administration of South Korean president Kim Young-sam on August 15, 1995.